BurrowBird/4chan-Thread-Muncher/Readme.md

 ・ New issue: Some UI elements don't update until the window is manually refocused.

 **2025-08-07b**
-・ Added simultaneous watching of multiple searches ("board + regex search string").
+・ Added simultaneous watching of multiple searches ("board + regex").

 **2025-08-07a**
 ・ Added history dropdown menus for convenience.